-At present, the causes of psoriatic arthritis are not fully understood.
-While there is no clear pattern of inheriting psoriatic arthritis, genes do seem to be an important contributor in up to two out of every five people who develop the disease.
-Psoriasis and psoriatic arthritis can also be triggered by other factors, including smoking and a range of infections and viruses.
+Like many forms of arthritis, the causes of psoriatic arthritis are not fully understood.
+While there is no clear pattern of inheriting psoriatic arthritis, a family history of psoriasis or psoriatic arthritis does seem to be an important risk factor in around 40% of people who develop the disease.
+The onset of psoriasis and psoriatic arthritis can also be triggered by other factors, including smoking and a range of infections and viruses.

 Whatever starts the process, the main problem in psoriatic arthritis is that your body's immune system begins to target your joints.
 Usually the immune system protects you against infections, but in psoriatic arthritis it mistakenly treats the tissue of your joints as 'foreign'.
-The resulting inflammation can lead to the painful symptoms of arthritis and permanent damage to your bones and joints if untreated.
-However, damage to your joints can be reduced with early treatment
+This can lead to inflammation in the joint causing the symptoms of arthritis.
+If it is not treated it can cause permanent and irreversible damage to your bones and joints.
+Early treatment of psoriatic arthritis is important in reducing the risk of damage to the joints.
+Inflammation also targets the structures in the skin and nails.